abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/scheduling_or_tools.rst

         Machine_1: Job 2 (3,7)  Job 0 (7,9)  Job 1 (9,13)
         Machine_2: Job 1 (2,3)  Job 2 (7,10)  Job 0 (10,12)

-    As you can see, the first task of job 2 starts at 3 and the first task of job 1 ends at 2.
+    As you can see, the first task of job 2 starts at 3 units of time and the first task of job 1 ends at 2 units of time.

     Other methods include:

-    * ``AddStartsAfterEndWithDelay()``
     * ``AddStartsAtEndWithDelay()``
     * ``AddStartsAfterStartWithDelay()``
     * ``AddStartsAtStartWithDelay()``